valerio-oliveira/dataops-trail/README.md

 ### Monitoring with Zabbix and Grafana

-As monitoring is one of database administrator's main responsibilities, I'm currently wirking on Zabbix and Grafana instalations on the service EC2 host.
+As monitoring is one of database administrator's main responsibilities, I'm currently wirking on Zabbix and Grafana instalations on the service cluster.

 ## CI/CD with Jenkins

-Another next step will be creating a Jenkins pipeline to deploy new versions of the application image.
+A next step will be creating a Jenkins pipeline to deploy new versions of the application image.

-Once this aproach will demand a webhook on the server side, I've configured a local Gitlab service where I'm deploying the application's source code already.
+Once this aproach will demand a Web hook on the server side, I've configured a local Gitlab service where application's source code is getting commited to.

+On the GitLab repository, a Web hook will be set to trigger the pipeline, which will start the building new image, uploading to Git hub, and triggering the Ansible playbook.
+The Ansible playbook, in its turn, will update the application containers.

 ## Orchestration with Kubernetes

-A next step in the near future on my learning path will be implementing container orchestration using Kubernetes.
+Another next step in the near future on my learning path will be implementing container orchestration using Kubernetes.

 ## Personel considerations

-This project is a landmark on my career as a Database Administration not migrating but expanding as a DataOps Engineer, a role that I didn't even know existed one week before I started the project.
+This project is a landmark on my career as a Database Administration since I am expanding my competences as a DataOps Engineer.

 It pushed me to learn and embrace the DevOps practices and tools: concepts that I know from my coleagues on a DevOps squad close to me.